naturalnick/expense-tracker/README.md

 The form and table are assembled with Bootstrap components, which made it pretty quick to focus on the rest of this project.

-I also learned how to use localstore for the first time.
+I also learned how to use localstorage for the first time.

 Looking forward to working more with React...